There are usually six primary instruments on an aircraft's main flying panel which enable the pilot to determine his aircraft’s position in the sky.

 More modern aircraft feature instantaneous Vertical Speed Indicators which incorporate small accelerator actuated pumps in tandem with air flow sent from the pitot tube to provide the pilot with instant vertical speed information rather than waiting for the more traditional pitot-static system to catch up.

 This Kelvin Hughes Mk.
-3(P) Vertical Speed Indicator is of the traditional design and was installed in the early Sepecat Jaguars which had a vertical climb ability of reaching over 30,000 ft in less than 1 min 30 sec.
+3(P) Vertical Speed Indicator is of the traditional design and was installed in the Folland Gnat which had a vertical climb ability of 20,000 ft per min to its operational ceiling of 48,000 ft.

 With its undamaged bakelite case and clear, scratch-free glass face, this Kelvin Hughes Mk.
-3(P) Vertical Speed Indicator, presents an amazing opportunity to secure a rare piece of RAF Cold War/Gulf War aviation history from an operational Sepecat Jaguar.
+3(P) Vertical Speed Indicator, presents an amazing opportunity to secure a rare piece of aviation history from an operational Folland Gnat.

-This English Sepecat Jaguar Instrument comes complete with detailed Scale Model, Mango Wood Stand & Plaque plus Printed Fact Sheet featuring photo of instrument in aircraft cockpit.
+This Folland Gnat Instrument comes complete with detailed Scale Model, Mango Wood Stand & Plaque plus Printed Fact Sheet featuring photo of instrument in aircraft cockpit.

-Your Sepecat Jaguar Kelvin Hughes Mk.
+Your Folland Gnat Red Arrow, Kelvin Hughes Mk.
 3(P) Vertical Speed Indicator, Original Recovery Curios Warbird Collectable includes:

 - Original Warbird instrument